By Latitude · March 23, 2026

 Zero budget → Helicone free tier, Langfuse self-hosted, Arize Phoenix open-source.

-Startup budget → Braintrust free tier (1M spans/month) or Latitude free trial before committing.
+Startup budget → Braintrust free tier (1M spans/month) or Latitude free Starter (20K credits/month) before committing.

-Production budget → Evaluate Latitude ($299/mo Team) or Braintrust ($249/mo Pro) based on whether eval-from-production or eval-from-structured-datasets matters more for your workflow.
+Production budget → Evaluate Latitude ($99/mo Pro) or Braintrust ($249/mo Pro) based on whether eval-from-production plus the closed issue → PR loop, or eval-from-structured-datasets, matters more for your workflow.

 The Criterion That Separates Platforms at Scale